jucaleb4/Bilinear-Algorithms-for-Convolution/README.md

 ### Winograd convolution algorithm
 We provide a function to generate Winograd's convolution algorithm.
-Unlike previous methods, the user must define their own modulus spaces.
+Unlike previous methods, the user must define their own polynomial divisors.
 These polynomials will be described using the `Polynomial` object in the `wino.py` file.
 It takes in a vector of coefficients in increasing order.
 For example, the polynomial `x**2 - 1` is described by the vector of coefficients, `[-1,0,1]`.
-Below is an example for an algorithm described by the modulus spaces, `x**2+1,x,x-1,x+1`.
+Below is an example for an algorithm described by the divisors, `x**2+1,x,x-1,x+1`.

 ```
 polys = np.asarray([